6 Events You NEED Party Planner Classes to Pull Off

 Picture the Super Bowl.
 For non-sport fans, the halftime show steals the show!
 Coordinating the halftime show and making sure it goes without a hitch is a big task.
 While most events you plan won’t be at that scale, the basics of coordinating entertainment are the same.

 Weddings are arguably one of the biggest celebrations one can have over the course of one’s lifetime.
 In fact, there’s a reason why weddings are a $76 billion per year industry!
-As weddings become larger affairs, many couples are hiring wedding and event planners to take the reins for their celebrations.
+As weddings become larger affairs, many couples are hiring wedding and event planners to take the reins.

 And if a couple wants to plan a destination wedding for 40 people to a country they’ve never been to before?
 You’ll need to consider travel expenses, tourism programs, travel and medical insurance, and finding an officiant from abroad.
 And these are just the tip of the iceberg!